Grassland

 Nidderdale National Landscape’s grassland habitats make up half of our land cover and are valuable for plants and wildlife.
 These habitats range from rough, seldom-grazed grasslands to intensively managed silage fields and pastures.

-The include precious and beautiful flower-rich meadows, evoking memories of colourful, insect-filled fields.
-Increasingly rare – the UK as lost approximately 97% of these meadows in the last 50 years, Nidderdale National Landscape still has some excellent examples.
+They include precious and beautiful flower-rich meadows, evoking memories of colourful, insect-filled fields.
+Increasingly rare – the UK has lost approximately 97% of these meadows in the last 50 years, Nidderdale National Landscape still has some excellent examples.

 Across the National Landscape you might be able to see